 All individuals are by default-professional users and are reportable.
-All internal users who are employees of the firm are considered professional users.
+All internal users who are employees of the firm using the data for business use are considered internal professional users.
 External users are considered professionals unless otherwise qualified as nonprofessionals.
 Individual names and locations are not reported.
 Reporting is based on the entitlement, such that even if a professional user did not use data for a month, his/her entitlements must be reported for the month because he/she is entitled to access the data.